sharat87/sharats.me/content/posts/migrate-from-pelican-to-hugo.md

 Reddit: true
 ```

 There's a lot of things in this that I wouldn't do if I wrote that article today, but meh.

-I need
-this to look like the following to make Hugo happy.
+Hugo calls these *frontmatter* and I needed it to look like the following to make it happy.

 ```yaml
 ---